Find the right place to rent

 Read what these characteristics include and exceptions to the law on the Office of the Commissioner for Equal Opportunity website.

 Rental listing scams

-When you are looking for a place to rent:
+When you're looking for a place to rent:

-- don't pay any money unless you have inspected the property
+- don't pay any money until after you have inspected the property

-- don't pay any money unless you are satisfied that the agreement is genuine
+- don't pay any money unless you are satisfied the agreement is fair and genuine

 - make sure you get a receipt for any money paid

-- be wary of sending money overseas, particularly to post box number.
+- be careful if sending money overseas, particularly to a post box number.

 If you're concerned, contact CBS for advice.

 You can also report a scam online.